How Can You Help Keep Kids off Drugs?

 In order to keep kids off drugs, it is important to talk and listen to your teenager.
 When it comes to drugs and alcohol teenagers, say that their parents are the most important influence.
 So try to speak together a lot.

 Discuss the adverse effects of drugs and alcohol.
 Tell them that you do not want them using drugs.
 Talk to your child about the short and long-time effects drugs and alcohol can have to his or her mental and physical health.
 Explain that experimenting with drugs and alcohol is detrimental to their still-developing brain.

 4. Kids say they learn a lot about the risks of drugs at home and are much less likely to use drugs.

 This will allow your teenager to think about the outcomes, what their limits are around substance use and some possible negative consequences they may suffer from.
 Use everyday occasions in your life to point out things you’d like your child to know about.

-Talk to them about celebrity headlines, or stories going on your own neighbourhood that show the ramifications of alcohol and drug use.
+Talk to them about celebrity headlines, or stories going on in your own neighbourhood that show the ramifications of alcohol and drug use.
 If you and your child see a crowd of kids drinking, use the occasion to talk about the serious effects of drug and alcohol addiction.

 Share stories of people you have experienced in recovery and stories of those lost to drugs or alcohol; they can be powerful teaching tools.
 Ask your teenager his or her thoughts and feelings after reading the stories.